X16Community/x16-rom/README.md

 If cc65 is not available as a package on your system, you'll need to install or build/install it per the instructions below.

+If lzsa is not available as a package on your system, you'll need to install or build/install it per the instructions below.

 To check the version of python you have use `python3 --version`.

 Once the prerequisites are available, type `make` to build `rom.bin`.
 To use that with the emulator, copy it to the same directory as the `x16emu` binary or use `x16emu -rom .../path/to/rom.bin`.